Radionuclide Angiogram, Resting and Exercise

 - Aneurysm (a weak area in the heart muscle)

-- Toxic effects of certain medications
+- Toxic effects of certain medicines

-Why might I need a resting and exercise radionuclide angiogram?
+Why might I need a RNA?

 Reasons for your doctor to request a resting and exercise radionuclide angiogram (RNA)

 - Chest pain